lilyhuegerich/No-hop/README.md

 # No-hop
 No-hop DHT utilizes the programable data plane to speed up the key value look up proccess for distributed hash tables.
+For more detail please refer to the [paper](ancs2021-final86.pdf) or the [presentation](https://drive.google.com/drive/folders/1uNJ8STFuFMqpMz3-Gr3E1n_yX5Qctd6r?usp=sharing) on No-hop.

 ## Initialize Network